 - Cannabigerol (CBG) – a non-intoxicating cannabinoid produced from cannabigerolic acid during decarboxylation.

-- Cannabidivarin (CBDV) – a minor cannabinoid with a molecular structure similar to that of CBD; its beneficial properties are widely unknown due lack of research.
+- Cannabidivarin (CBDV) – a minor cannabinoid with a molecular structure similar to that of CBD.

 - Cannabidiol acid (CBDA) – the 2-carboxylic acid form of CBD and an essential ingredient found in raw cannabis.

-- Cannabichromene (CBC) – a cannabinoid that particularly comes from tropical-region cannabis; it is useful for a variety of beneficial effects.
+- Cannabichromene (CBC) – a cannabinoid that particularly comes from tropical-region cannabis; it is useful for a variety of beneficial reactions.

-With full spectrum CBD, the added terpenes and cannabinoids can affect cannabinoid receptors – either blocking or allowing other cannabinoid molecules to bind or communicate with the connectors.
+With full spectrum CBD, the added terpenes and cannabinoids can affect cannabinoid receptors in your endocannabinoid system – either blocking or allowing other cannabinoid molecules to bind or communicate with the connectors.
 Because of this, it is thought that full spectrum CBD provides a better response at higher amounts because it uses compounds from the entire hemp plant rather than CBD isolates alone.

-Earlier, it was briefly mentioned that the extracting process of raw hemp materials pulls out all of the active ingredients inside hemp, along with its terpenes and flavonoids.
+Earlier, it was briefly mentioned that the extracting process of raw hemp materials pulls out all of the beneficial ingredients inside hemp, along with its terpenes and flavonoids.
 The extraction to isolate CBD from all the other cannabinoid compounds goes further than usual to ensure safe human consumption.
 The steps are the same (carbon dioxide extraction, steam distillation, solvent extraction, lipid extraction), only greater care and more thorough processing must be done to isolate the CBD into its purest form.

-CBD isolates are the most concentrated form of CBD; a single isolate typically is up to 90 percent CBD – making it potent in CBD content but not necessarily having better or more beneficial attributes.
+CBD isolates are the most concentrated form of CBD.
+A single isolate typically is up to 90 percent CBD, making it potent in CBD content but not necessarily having better or more beneficial attributes.
 However, CBD isolates are ideal for cooking or mixing with food and beverages where a more concentrated form of CBD would be needed.

 Like full spectrum, CBD oil labeled broad spectrum also uses cannabidiol with all the other compounds found in hemp.
 However, there’s one active ingredient that gets removed after the extraction process – THC.